 Public Pension Plan Reforms Help Improve Finances, Still Provide Retirement Security for Workers

-These fact sheets update the case studies in Strengthening State and Local Government Finances: Lessons for Negotiating Public Pension Plan Reforms (September 2011).
-Governments include Iowa, Oregon, Vermont, Gwinnett County (GA), Houston (TX), and Denver (CO).
+This collection of fact sheets updates the case studies featured in Strengthening State and Local Government Finances: Lessons for Negotiating Public Pension Plan Reforms (September 2011).
+That earlier SLGE report offered lessons from five governments — Iowa, Oregon, Vermont, Gwinnett County (GA), and Houston (TX) — that had made changes to their pension plans to make them more fiscally sustainable while still providing retirement security to their employees.

 - Iowa: Reduced its normal costs and unfunded liabilities through strong investment performance, increased contributions, changed projected benefits, among other actions.
 The amortization period has decreased from infinity to 34 years.